-My Lemon Macaron Secret
+My Secret

 The Method

-My favorite technique - that blasts your macarons with big lemon flavor and keeps the shells ultra-smooth - is adding a bit of lemon zest to the dry ingredients.
+Infusing the filling and the shells with lemon is the only way to achieve French macarons with a lemon flavor throughout.
+You can certainly do this artificially with expensive lemon extract, but I prefer the Real McCoy.
+My favorite technique—which blasts your macarons with big lemon flavor and keeps the shells ultra-smooth—is adding a bit of lemon zest to the dry ingredients.

-Sifting the lemon peel out will prevent the oil from messing with those frilly feet and smooth domes.
+The oils from the peel—the literal lemon essence—will transfer to the almond flour and sugar.
+Sifting the lemon peel out will prevent too much oil from messing with those frilly feet and smooth shells.

 The Best Acid